 Generally speaking, you can expect to find questions about English grammar like:

 Following the interview, the tutor will send you an email with the result of your application.
-Later, the accepted candidates will be sent an invoice to book their spot in the course.
+Those accepted will be sent an invoice to book their spot on the course.

 The Bottom Line:

 Success on the CELTA Pre-Interview Task requires you to follow the tips above and allow yourself some time to prepare.
 You have to show your confidence and your passion for teaching English, in addition to doing the required research before applying for it.